gitaarik/monkful/README.md

 by [Django REST framework](http://django-rest-framework.org/)'s Views and Serializers (in Monkful **Recources** and Serializers).

+## Features

+* Easy to set up RESTful API's based on MongoEngine documents
+* Create multiple resources in one HTTP request
+* User friendly errormessages on incorrect HTTP requests

 ## Development

 Monkful is still very young and has few features.
 An advantage of this is that